LiskIsBest/Mania-Cat-Lisk/README.md

 2. Run config.exe to set the keybinds. (default keybinds are: d, f, j, k)

-3. Run Python_Mania_Cat.exe and enjoy!
+3. Run ManiaCat_py.exe and enjoy!

 ## Disclaimer
 Not every key can be read by the current version of config.exe.\